 Book a cheap flight once in awhile

 Fortunately, these days, air travel is as cheap as it’s ever been.
 And it couldn’t be easier to find cheap flights.
 Airlines like Qantas, Jetstar, Virgin Australia and Air New Zealand regularly release cheap airfare sales throughout the year.
 You can also find bargain flights during Black Friday and Cyber Monday sales and various other times of the year.

 To search for cheap flight deals, you can visit the airline site directly and sift through available dates and routes.
 However, it can often save you considerable time to use a travel aggregate website (we’d recommend Skyscanner).
 Simply plug your preferred route into Skyscanner and it will instantly check all the available fare options at once and present you with the cheapest flight results.

-Take advantage of other (non points-related) travel hacks
+Take advantage of other points hacking tips

 - Get up to $73 AUD credit with Airbnb.
 When you sign up, you’ll instantly get $55 AUD off your first home booking of $110 AUD or more and $18 AUD towards an experience of $62 AUD or more.